serverlessworkflow/specification/dsl.md

 - `fault`: the task raised an uncaught error, which abruptly halts the workflow's execution and makes it transition to `faulted` [status phase](#status-phases).
 - `end`: the task explicitly and gracefully ends the workflow's execution.

+⚠️ Flow directives may only redirect to tasks declared within their own scope.
+In other words, they cannot target tasks at a different depth.

 ### Data Flow

 In Serverless Workflow DSL, data flow management is crucial to ensure that the right data is passed between tasks and to the workflow itself.